-Mikaela Bennett is a celebrated singer and actress praised for her artistic versatility on stage and in concert halls around the world and is a recent recipient of the Lincoln Center Award for Emerging Artists.
-Equally at home performing with Gustavo Dudamel and the Los Angeles Philharmonic at Disney Hall or starring in West Side Story (Maria) at the BBC Proms, Mikaela is a skilled interpreter across genres.
-Additional career highlights include her New York City solo recital debut at Alice Tully Hall; premiering an original composition by Michael Tilson Thomas with the San Francisco Symphony; her Lyric Opera of Kansas City debut in The Sound of Music (Maria); Ricky Ian Gordon’s The Grapes of Wrath (Rosasharn) with MasterVoices at Carnegie Hall; and Handel’s Israel in Egypt with MasterVoices and the Orchestra of St. Luke’s at Carnegie Hall.
+Mikaela Bennett is a celebrated singer and actress praised for her artistic versatility on stage and in concert halls around the world.
+Equally at home performing with Gustavo Dudamel and the Los Angeles Philharmonic at Disney Hall or starring in West Side Story (Maria) at the BBC Proms, Mikaela moves fluidly between opera, musical theatre, and concert repertoire.
+She has premiered new compositions by leading composers including Sarah Kirkland Snider, Derek Bermel, Michael Gordon, and Michael Tilson Thomas.
+Additional career highlights include her New York City solo recital debut at Alice Tully Hall; her Lyric Opera of Chicago debut in West Side Story (Maria); Ricky Ian Gordon’s The Grapes of Wrath (Rosasharn) with MasterVoices at Carnegie Hall; and Handel’s Israel in Egypt with the Orchestra of St. Luke’s at Carnegie Hall.
+Mikaela is a recipient of the Lincoln Center Award for Emerging Artists and was also named one of WQXR’s “40 Under 40: A New Generation of Superb Opera Singers.”

-Ms. Bennett made her BBC Proms debut at London’s Royal Albert Hall in the John Wilson Orchestra’s concert production of West Side Story (Maria) to critical and public acclaim, and later returned to perform music from the Warner Bros. film studio with the same orchestra.
-She appeared as a featured soloist under the baton of Gustavo Dudamel with the Los Angeles Philharmonic performing Wayne Shorter’s Aurora; with the Philadelphia Orchestra under Yannick Nézet-Séguin; with the New York Philharmonic conducted by Leonard Slatkin; and with The Cleveland Orchestra at Blossom Music Center for Zodiac Suite under Jader Bignamini.
+Ms. Bennett has made multiple appearances at the BBC Proms debut at London’s Royal Albert Hall including the John Wilson Orchestra’s concert production of West Side Story (Maria), a concert featuring music from the Warner Bros. film studio with the same orchestra.
+She also performed Zodiac Suite with the BBC Scottish Symphony Orchestra.
+She appeared as a featured soloist under the baton of Gustavo Dudamel with the Los Angeles Philharmonic performing Wayne Shorter’s Aurora; with the Philadelphia Orchestra under Yannick Nézet-Séguin; with the New York Philharmonic conducted by Leonard Slatkin; and with The Cleveland Orchestra under Jader Bignamini.
 She also performed with the San Francisco Symphony, National Symphony Orchestra, and New World Symphony—conducted by Michael Tilson Thomas—in the world premiere of his Four Preludes on Playthings of the Wind.
-Mikaela frequently collaborated with conductor Ted Sperling, including Let ’Em Eat Cake (Mary Wintergreen) at Carnegie Hall with the Orchestra of St. Luke’s.
-She appeared in Bernstein on Broadway as part of the Leonard Bernstein centennial celebration at the Kennedy Center, directed by Kathleen Marshall and conducted by Rob Fisher.
-Additionally, she returned to Carnegie Hall with MasterVoices for A Joyful Noise featuring 10-time GRAMMY Award-winning gospel group Take 6.
+Mikaela frequently works with conductor Ted Sperling with works including Let ’Em Eat Cake (Mary Wintergreen), Handel’s Israel in Egypt with the Orchestra of St. Luke’s, and A Joyful Noise featuring 10-time GRAMMY Award-winning gospel group, Take 6, all at Carnegie Hall.
+She has also appeared at the Kennedy Center and San Diego Symphony under Rob Fisher.

 Mikaela is a native of Ottawa, Canada, and a graduate of The Juilliard School.